mercator-ocean/copernicus-marine-toolbox/doc/usage/describe-usage.rst

 **Example:**

-Let's filter to returned values for simplicity.
+Let's filter to exclude services and return only datasets and product_id for simplicity.

 .. code-block:: bash